 Pro tip: Once a diamond gets damaged, there is no way its original shine can be restored.
 We recommend you store them in the jewellery boxes they come in.
 Otherwise, store each ornament separately in a zip-lock or cotton pouch to prevent rubbing.

-5. Diamonds are not for everyday
+5. Diamonds are not for everyday wear

 6. Get your jewellery cleaned up professionally at least once a year